The Work Done by an Electric Field: A practical guide

 W = F • d = Fd cosθ

 where θ is the angle between the force vector and the displacement vector.
-This means that only the component of the force parallel to the displacement contributes to the work done.
+What this tells us is only the component of the force parallel to the displacement contributes to the work done.
 If the force is perpendicular to the displacement (θ = 90°), then no work is done.

 Work Done by a Uniform Electric Field